OneMoreSummer/academic-kickstart/content/post/how-does-the-rae-profile-of-english-rugby-union-internationals-compare-with-the-source-cohort-in-the-english-premiership/index.md

 ![](eng-2003-2022_-player-matches-matches-for-forwards-backs.png)

 Matches per player for Forwards is relatively even whereas there is a lower level for Q4 Backs.
-This is reflected in the average number of matches played where there is little difference in the Forwards and the first three birth quarters for the backs but a marked difference in the Q4 backs (Q1 24, Q4 10).
+This is reflected in the average number of matches played where there is little difference in the Forwards and the first three birth quarters for the backs but a marked difference in the Q4 backs (Q1 24, Q2 20, Q3 22, **Q4 10** matches).

 ![](eng-2003-2022_-matches-per-player-by-birth-quarter-forwards_backs.png)